-Legislative Note: A traditional elective-share state should adopt Alternative A and should adopt the language beginning with the word "this" in subsection (e).
-An augmented-estate elective-share state whose statute does not adequately address rights in community property should adopt Alternative B and should adopt the language beginning with word "elexcept" in subsection (e).
+Legislative Note: A traditional elective-share state should adopt Alternative A and adopt the language beginning with "This" in subsection (d).
+An augmented-estate, elective-share state whose statute does not address rights in community property adequately should adopt Alternative B and adopt the language beginning with "Except" in subsection (d).
+In subsection (e), a state should insert the statutory reference to the applicable allowances, such as homestead, exempt property, or family.